 If, on the other hand, you really are just interested in a comfortable, summer sleeping pad, the Big Agnes AXL Air has a lot going for it.
 It’s less expensive, lighter weight, and more comfortable than all of Big Agnes’ other lightweight pads, in addition to those sold by Therm-a-Rest.
 I’d still recommend using it with a pump sack, but the comfort of AXL Air sprung cell construction and cover fabric is really hard to beat.

-Big Agnes provided the author with a sleeping pad for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Big Agnes provided the author with a sleeping pad for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches